tbdp-web/blog/_posts/2021-10-27-reciprocity.md

 In the case of *absentee* property, conversely, the story is different.
 Absentee property, through extortion, rent, or profit, can exact huge losses of autonomy on people, as the loss of something intimately necessary to their ability to labor, live, etc. is threatened in order to get them to subordinate themselves to another's authority docilely.
 On the other hand, the loss of absentee property causes no loss of autonomy in the first sense in which property is invested with it on the part of the absentee owner, as they were never using that property to begin with, nor was it something they were relying on to maintain their autonomy or free sphere of action.
 There is a loss of autonomy as represented in the past labor time invested into the property by the absentee owner, but with the benefit in alleviating subjugation, the direct gain in gaining new property to labor on and govern oneself with, and without the added direct loss of autonomy in the first respect, as well as the fact that others besides the owner of the property may not choose to even involve themselves in negative reciprocation, it should be clear that in most cases respect in absentee property should be hard to come by.

-Not that absentee property should not be respected at all; controlling the product of one's labor is very important to people's autonomy, and thus the respect of someone's labor time as it is invested in objects is too.
+Not that absentee property should not be totally disrespected in all cases; controlling the product of one's labor is very important to people's autonomy, and thus the respect of someone's labor time as it is invested in objects is too.
 A society that constantly, lightheartedly, and frivolously violated property rights, even in absentee property, undercuts half of the reason anyone respects anyone else's property at all, and endangers itself.
+Thus, property that is owned by a person who does not regularly use it, but which is neither needed by others, nor regularly used by others who are dominated by its owner, can and should be respected.

+### 4.3.
+Other Considerations

 On a similar subject, however, and to reiterate a point made some time ago, direct self-interest can overcome reciprocity, meaning that theft and squatting can be engaged in rationally even in the absence of the foregoing considerations, although one cannot rationally request that others do not follow the first two rules of reciprocity and try to remove one from their property or take back what you have stolen.

 An exception to this is if the theft or squatting has gone on long enough that the thief or squatter has in fact invested more of their labor time in the object or land or whatever than the original owner did, in which case taking that property back would actually do more harm to the new owner than they did to the old, violating the proportionality of negative reciprocity.

+### 4.4.
+The Defense of Property

 I must note here that one is not simply justified in using any means necessary to protect one's property, but instead must use methods to protect it that are proportional to what the violator did.
 For example, if someone enters my house, I cannot begin by shooting them.
 I must ask them to leave, try to guide them out by the arm, and only when they start resisting my attempts by attacking me, may I engage with them in self-defense while also trying to move them out of my house.
 However, preventing someone from entering my house in the first place is not an attack on their autonomy, as they had no right to be there in the first place, nor is preventing someone from entering some space, as I have just as much right to stand in a certain spot (even if it happens to be at the entrance of some place they desire to go) as they do, and if they attack me to move me out of the way, that is *their* fault.